-There are plenty of travel lists out there with insight on where to go in 2018, but if you’re planning to come to Africa, our top 10 is one you won’t want to miss.
+There are plenty of travel lists out there with insight on where to go, but if you’re planning to come to Africa, our top 10 is one you won’t want to miss.
 We compiled predictions from over 20 expert sources including bloggers, travel publications and online media, to discover the best destinations to visit in Southern and East Africa, and asked Instagram to give the final word.

 Mozambique is home to some of Africa’s best dive locations, Tofo’s hippy, laid-back ambience appealing to the backpacker crowd and Instagrammers.
 Kristin Addis, CEO, of Be My Travel Muse, said in a recent CNN Travel article (20 Holiday Destinations The Experts Say Not To Miss), “There was very little online about this coastal country in Southern Africa,” which proves Mozambique is still one of the regions best kept secrets.
-All the more reason to book a seat on our 14-day Mozambique & Zimbabwe Explorer, the overland tour visiting Tofo, Vilanculos and Xai-Xai.
+All the more reason to book a seat on our 14-day Mozambique & Zimbabwe Explorer, the overland tour visiting Tofo, Vilanculos and Bilene.

 With “Secrets In The Mist” – a three part documentary charting Dian Fossey’s life, work and mysterious murder over 30 years ago – recently airing in 171 countries on the National Geographic Channel, gorilla permits could well be in short supply.
 We suggest booking early as places for this activity are limited for reasons of conservation, and even earlier if you’re considering travel to Uganda’s Bwindi Impenetrable National Park – permits for Uganda currently half the price of those in neighbouring Rwanda.
 A safari steal, book yourself on our 6-day Troop to the Gorillas.